hamadmarri/ntn/README.md

 If you, or the system runs balooctl.
 Then it will be run with IDLE sched/io policies.

+-a will also try to update the currently running task by its pid automatically.

 ## Remove Example
 `sudo ntn -r balooctl`